• Skip to primary navigation

 • Tomato – finely chopped.

-• Courgettes / zucchini / baby marrows (depending on where in the world you live you may know this vegetable by and of these names).
+• Courgettes / zucchini / baby marrows (depending on where in the world you live you may know this vegetable by any of these names).
 These should be grated on the large holes of a box grater.
-Just wash them before use – there is no need to peel the skin off.
+Just wash them before use - there is no need to peel the skin off.

 • Mushrooms – (optional and not pictured).
 I like to add mushrooms to my pie and they should also be quite finely chopped.
 You can use white mushrooms or chestnuts depending on your preference.
 A lot of people don’t like mushrooms, so it’s perfectly fine to leave them out.